Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - After you delete the driver, restart your PC.

 When your PC restarts, the default driver will be installed and problems with Skype audio should be fixed.

-There are many versions of drivers for audio cards, so select the exact version and then download and install it.
-This can be a long process, especially if you do it manually.
+There are many types of drivers for audio cards, so select the exact version for your hardware and then download and install it.
+There are several alternative ways to update drivers for your Windows 10 system.

 - Right-click the audio icon on your Taskbar and choose Recording Devices from the menu.

 - Locate your microphone and double-click it to open its properties.